 In the framework of the Zero Project Conference 2019, the TOPHOUSE Forum on Integrated Housing & Support has taken place in Vienna (Austria).
 More than 50 participants have discussed the benefits of developing effective housing and support networks in different European countries.

 It is an objective of many organisations working with people with support needs to include person-centred approaches in their offers and services, and some are even creating new approaches based on them to adapt their current services to Human Rights standards.
 Many of these new models and approaches have been presented in the TOPHOUSE Forum, held on 22nd February at the 2019 Zero Project international Conference organised at United Nations in Vienna (Austria).
-They were selected as promising practices for the TOPHOUSE report “Including person-centred approaches and user involvement in Integrated Housing & Support: a report on promising practices in Europe”.
+They were selected as promising practices for the TOPHOUSE report “Study on Promising Practices in Integrated Housing & Support”.

 Participants have agreed that even if new models exist, there are limits to the organisations due to structural framework conditions in many European countries.
 In practice, most persons with disabilities still live in institutions, segregated from mainstream society, and this contributes to the stigmatisation of disadvantaged persons.
 Improving coordination between government bodies, personalised support plans and the development of a new professional profile or occupation - creating curricula, trainings and certifications- have been identified as key success factors to promote the development of person-centred practices in social housing.